bhaskarray99/Writer-Identification/README.md

+# Classification of Writers Based on Sequential Arrangement of Letters

-This is a part of a project that deals with Statistical Identification of Writer for a text.
+This project deals with Statistical Identification of Writer for a text.

 Find the C++ and R codes and some sample files associated with the project here.
+A PDF draft of the report is also provided.

-Read the User Guide for more details.
+Read the User Guide for more details on using the programs.